infozenfrance/Phraseanet-Docs/en/User/Guide/Thesaurus.rst

 ..
 Warning::

     A thesaurus is a very powerful tool and its implementation can seem easy but can need Documentation knowledge depending on its final use and the expected results.

 Activation of the thesaurus on a *Phraseanet* instance
 ******************************************************

-The Phraseanet thesaurus is activated in the optional modules of the section :ref:`Administration settings<Applicative-settings>`.
+The Phraseanet thesaurus is activated in the optional modules of the section :ref:`Administration settings<Application-setting>`.

 Set the radio button to *True* then submit the form to activate the thesaurus.